About the course

 Full-time students attend tutorials in the weeks following a short course, receiving face-to-face support.

-Part-time students attend courses at the University for only about eight working days a year.
+Part-time students attend courses at the University for only about 16 working days a year.
 These students complete their assignments through making use of our outstanding virtual learning environment Studynet and keeping in remote contact with tutors.
 Students normally complete the part time course within two years but we give maximum of five years.

 Our outstanding virtual learning environment Studynet will enable you to keep in remote contact with tutors and submit assignments online

 Assessment is primarily by assignments, often directly related to environmental management in the workplace or field.
 These can include reports, essays, seminars and online tests.

 You have access to excellent University facilities including a field station, laboratories and state of the art Learning Resource Centres.

 Each module can be studied individually as a stand-alone course, please enquire for further details.